Afanasij Poliszczuk

 Afanasij Poliszczuk (born 28 April 1903, date of death unknown) was a Ukrainian Soviet military officer, Brigadier General of the Polish Army and a veterinarian.
 He came from Ukraine.
 He ended four-year veterinary school and five-year studies at Institute of Veterinary.
 He was the officer of Red Army, took the part in Second World War, in August 1943 was sent to military service in Polish Army, since 1944 he was the chief of veterinary service in First Polish Army.
 After war he served in Ministry of National Defence.
 In the years 1945-1946 has extramurally studied at Warsaw University.
+On May 7th, 1946 he was promoted by the presidium of State National Council to the rank of Brigadier general of Polish People's Army.
+In 1948 he ended his service in Poland and returned to USSR.